 - ☐ Castle Keep/Gargoyle

 - ☐ Colored Jewel Patterns (4)

 - ☐ Hidden Gargoyle Pattern

 - ☐ Bible

 - ☐ Medieval costumes for teachers

 - ☐ Mounting putty or tape for posters

-- Red, yellow, blue and purple cardstock (1 sheet each)
+- ☐ Red, yellow, blue and purple cardstock (1 sheet each)

-- ☐ Masking tape or painter's tape
+- ☐ Masking or painter's tape

-- ▼ Think of fun names for yourselves: Crispin of the Woods, Princess Katherine the Curly-Haired, Lady Betty of Boston, Gwendolyn the Glad, Maid Mary, Albert the Silly, etc. - ➡ The Bible is listed just once daily in the supply list but is used throughout, so keep it handy and marked at the correct passages. - ⚠ Be familiar with the lesson, but don't memorize it.
-Place it on a clipboard to use as a reference. - ➡ If working as co-teachers, decide daily which parts of the lesson each of you will be responsible for teaching.
-Both plan to dress in costumes. - ⚠ Mounting putty or tape is listed just once daily, but will be used whenever you hang up posters.
-Hang them up as you talk, or just hold them up while teaching and hang them up after class.
+- ₹ Think of fun names for yourselves: Crispin of the Woods, Princess Katherine the Curly-Haired, Lady Betty of Boston, Gwendolyn the Glad, Maid Mary, Albert the Silly, etc. - ♣ The Bible is listed just once daily in the supply list but is used throughout, so keep it handy and marked at the correct passages. - Be familiar with the lesson, but don't memorize it. - ♣ If working as co-teachers, decide daily which parts of the lesson each of you will be responsible for teaching.
+Both plan to dress in costumes. - ₩ Mounting putty or tape is listed just once daily, but will be used whenever you hang posters.
+Hang them up as you talk, or just hold them while teaching and hang them after class.

 - ☐ Good Kingdom/Bad Kingdom Poster

-- □ Day 1 Rhyme Time Poster□ Two Kingdoms Contrasted Handout (1 per group)
+- □ Day 1 Rhyme Time Poster□ Good Kingdom/Bad

+- Kingdom Game Cards

-- ☐ Teacher Reference Sheet
+☐ Teacher Reference Sheet - ☐ Plastic chalice or cup

-- ☐ Large paper or dry erase board and marker for sample chart

-- ☐ Poster board (1 piece per group)

-- ☐ Markers (1 or more per group)

-moving, see if you can first find a red jewel.
-They look and point to it when they see it.
+- Teacher 2: Well, there are sources of truth we can absolutely trust 100% of the time.
+I've hidden four jewels in this room that tell us the source of truth.
+Without moving, see if you can spot a red jewel first.
+Have them point to it when they see it.
 Pick it up and read it.
 (Or have a volunteer get it and read it).
 It will say God the Father and have a supporting Bible verse.
-Do the same with the other jewels-the gold (yellow) for God the Son, blue for God the Holy Spirit, and purple for the Bible.

-Teacher 1: God-Father, Son, and Holy Spirit-is the source of perfect truth.
+Do the same with the other jewels-the gold (yellow) for God the Son, blue for God the Holy Spirit, and purple for the Bible. - Teacher 1: God-Father, Son, and Holy Spirit-is the source of perfect truth.
 God cannot lie (Titus 1:2), so every word he says will always be 100% true.
-You can bank your life on it.

-Teacher 2: And because the Bible is God's words to us, it's 100% true, too.
-God and his Word provide truth for all people throughout all times and in all circumstances.
-That will never change.

-Teacher 1: Now, I have one more opposite thing hidden around the keep to show us the source of lies.
-You won't be looking for a beautiful jewel, but an ugly gargoyle.
+You can bank your life on it. - Teacher 2: And because the Bible is God's Word to us, it's 100% true too.
+God and his Word provide truth for all people, throughout all times, and in all circumstances.
+That'll never change. - Teacher 1: Now, I have one more thing hidden around the keep to show us the source of lies.
+You won't be looking for a beautiful jewel but an ugly gargoyle.
 Do you know what a gargoyle is?
 Show the GARGOYLE POSTER.
 Without getting up, look for the hidden gargoyle.
-Do so.

-Teacher 2: Pick up the HIDDEN GARGOYLE PATTERN and read the source of lies-Satan-and the supporting verse.

-Teacher 1: Yes, the Bible tells us Satan (also known as the devil) is called the father of lies (John 8:44).

-Teacher 2: The Bible tells us how God and the enemy, Satan, are in a cosmic battle that's between two kingdoms.
+Do so. - Teacher 2: Pick up the HIDDEN GARGOYLE PATTERN and read the source of lies-Satan-and the supporting verse. - Teacher 1: The Bible, our source of truth, calls Satan (the devil, the enemy) a liar and the father of lies (John 8:44).
+In fact, the Bible tells us how God and Satan are in a cosmic battle that's between two kingdoms.
 God's good kingdom is based on truth, and the enemy's bad kingdom is based on lies.
-And the super awesome news is that God wins the battle!
+The good news is-God wins the battle!